 Not surprisingly, alumni would most like to receive communications about alumni benefits, services, news and events.
 More surprisingly, alumni are least interested in current students and their activities, the Dean’s vision for their school and news about the wider university or institution.

 Despite a reasonably healthy level of interest in a wide range of topics, rankings of the effectiveness of communications in each area are more sobering and indicate significant need for improvement.
 The weakest areas of performance are communications about executive education opportunities, students and the Dean’s vision.

 Philanthropy is becoming increasingly important as a funding stream for many schools but they need to make it easier to give financial support if they are to be successful in raising income.

 Just over half (57%) of alumni say it is “a little unclear how to support the business school financially”.
-A further 15% indicate is it difficult to make a contribution and 3% find it impossible and have given up trying.
+A further 15% indicate it is difficult to make a contribution, and 3% find it impossible and have given up trying.

 Despite the difficulties alumni face donating, only one in four indicate there is no circumstance under which they would support a financial appeal.
 The two most important reasons that alumni indicate are most likely to make them consider giving are: